kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     AccessSecretName string

-    // ^^^ TODO: this has more info than just credentials, like endpoint, so renamed from CredentialsSecretName
+    // ^^^ TODO: this has more info than just credentials, like endpoint, so renamed from CredentialsSecretName }

-    // ServiceAccountName is the name of the serviceAccount that COSI will map to the OSP service
-    // account when IAM-style authentication is specified.
-    // +optional
-    ServiceAccountName string
-  }

   Status BucketAccessStatus {